inveniosoftware/docs-invenio-rdm/docs/reference/rest_api_drafts_records.md

 Notice that a new draft is returned with `publication_date` and `version` removed (as those are typically replaced in a new version).
 The `versions.index` is also incremented.
 The `{parent-id}` connects the different versions together.
-The new draft version has no files, it is possible to link files from the previous version (avoiding the need to re-upload, which would also cause duplication in the file store), see below.
+The new draft version has no files.
+However, it is possible to link files from the previous version (avoiding the need to re-upload, which would also cause duplication in the file store).
+See below.

 Use [Publish a draft record](#publish-a-draft-record) to publish it.